Skip to content

 Output

-The first column is the cosine similarity score — a value between 0 and 1 representing how closely the concept's meaning aligns with your query in vector space.
-1 would mean identical direction; 0 means completely unrelated.
-In practice:
+The first column is the cosine similarity between the query vector and the concept embedding - a value between 0 and 1, where 1 means identical direction in vector space and 0 means completely unrelated.

 How it works